 You do not actually have to choose between recurve bows and compound bows.

 A compound bow is a fantastic way to get into archery and bowhunting.
-Get comfortable landing a true shot and improving your bowhunting skills on a compound bow.
-Compound bowhunting can give the foundation and amp the interest in traditional bowhunting.
-The compound bow may hone your ambition to take on the longbow.
+Because compound bowhunting can give the foundation and amp the interest in traditional bowhunting, you can get comfortable landing a true shot and improving your bowhunting skills on a compound bow.
+Additionally, the compound bow may hone your ambition to take on the longbow.

-What kind of bow you are looking for largely depends on your hunting experience level and style as well as the game you are hunting.
-Bowhunting is a difficult, but highly rewarding, way of hunting.
+The kind of bow you'll need largely depends on your hunting experience level, style, and the game you are hunting.
 For the true sportsman and hunter, bowhunting can be seen as the highest indicator of skill.
 However, it is not well suited for some game.
-If you want to hunt big game, like a bear, a faster and more powerful bow, like Bear Archery Crossbow Kit, may be a safer game.
-Angry bears are nothing to test your ruggedness against.
+If you want to hunt big game, like a bear, a faster and more powerful bow, such as the Bear Archery Crossbow Kit, will be your best option.
 Survival can depend on the right equipment.

 Make sure you have the Right Bow Fit and the Best Bow Releases for You.